Random Dirichlet environment viewed from the particle in dimension $d\ge 3$: Statement of the results

 and for all $i=1, \ldots, d$

-iii) If $\kappa>1$ and $d_\alpha\neq 0$ then there exists $v\neq 0$ such that
+\item[(iii)] If $\kappa>1$ and $d_\alpha\neq0$, then there exists $v\neq 0$ such that

-Moreover, for the integers $i\in \{1, \ldots, d\}$ such that $d_\alpha\cdot e_i\neq 0$ we have
+Moreover, for the integers $i\in\{1, \ldots, d\}$ such that $d_\alpha \cdot e_i\neq0$ we have

-For the integers $i\in \{1, \ldots, d\}$ such that $d_\alpha\cdot e_i=0$
+For the integers $i\in\{1, \ldots, d\}$ such that $d_\alpha\cdot e_i=0$

-\end{theorem} \begin{remark} This answers in the case of RWDE for $d\ge 3$ the following question: is directional transience equivalent to ballisticity?
-The answer is formally "no" but morally "yes": indeed, it is proved in \cite{Sabot-Tournier} that for all $i$ such that $d_\alpha\cdot e_i\neq 0$, $X_n\cdot e_i$ is transient; hence, for $\kappa\le 1$ directional transience and zero speed can coexist.
-But, it appears in the proof of \cite{Tournier} that the zero speed is due to finite size traps that come from the non-ellipticity of the environment.
-When $\kappa>1$, the expected exit time of finite boxes is always finite (cf \cite{Tournier}) and in this case ii) and iii) indeed tell that directional transience is equivalent to ballisticity.
+\end{longlist} \end{theorem} \begin{remark} This answers in the case of RWDE for $d\ge3$ the following question: is directional transience equivalent to ballisticity?
+The answer is formally ``no'' but morally ``yes'': indeed, it is proved in~\cite{Sabot-Tournier} that for all $i$ such that $d_\alpha\cdot e_i\neq0$, $X_n\cdot e_i$ is transient; hence, for $\kappa\le1$ directional transience and zero speed can coexist.
+But, it appears in the proof of~\cite{Tournier} that the zero speed is due to finite size traps that come from the nonellipticity of the environment.
+When $\kappa>1$, the expected exit time of finite boxes is always finite (cf.~\cite{Tournier}) and in this case (ii) and~(iii) indeed tell that directional transience is equivalent to ballisticity.
 For general RWRE (and for RWDE in dimension 2) this is an important unsolved question.
-Partial important results in this direction have been obtained by Sznitman in \cite{Sznitman1,Sznitman2} for general elliptic environment for $d\ge 2$. \end{remark} \begin{remark} A law of of large number (with eventually null velocity) has been proved for general (weakly) elliptic RWRE by Zerner, cf \cite{Zerner}, using the technics of regeneration times developed by Sznitman and Zerner in \cite{Sznitman-Zerner}.
-Nevertheless, when the directional 0-1 law is not valid it is still not known wether there is a deterministic limiting velocity (this was solved for $d\ge 5$ by Berger, \cite{Berger}). \end{remark}
+Partial important results in this direction have been obtained by Sznitman in \cite{Sznitman1,Sznitman2} for general uniformly elliptic environment for $d\ge2$. \end{remark} \begin{remark} A law of of large number (with eventually random or null velocity) has been proved for general (weakly) elliptic RWRE by Zerner (cf.~\cite{Zerner}) using the technics of regeneration times developed by Sznitman and Zerner in\vadjust{\goodbreak} \cite{Sznitman-Zerner}.
+Nevertheless, when the directional 0--1 law is not valid it is still not known whether there is a deterministic limiting velocity (this was solved for $d\ge5$ by Berger,~\cite{Berger}). \end{remark} \begin{remark} In case (i), it would be interesting to understand the behavior of $X_n\cdot e_i$ depending on the value of $d_\alpha\cdot e_i$ as in (ii) and (iii).
+It is not yet possible due to the absence of absolutely continuous invariant measure for the process viewed from the particle.
+We nevertheless think that this question should be settled in a further work. \end{remark}